mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 quite hard to test and took a lot of time for new programmers to get their heads around when they first started on the system.

-Also a lot of the more complex queries required to piece together a business view from the abstact data were very expensive and took many minutes or even hours to run.
+Also a lot of the more complex queries required to piece together a business view from the abstract data were very expensive and took many minutes or even hours to run.
 Although this wasn't a showstopping problem at the time as, in the early 1990's nothing was reported online and the highest frequency of these report was monthly, it did mean that the batch processing window got tighter over time as the data grew.